Toyota HiAce: Fourth generation (H100; 1989)

 The facelifted fourth-generation HiAce was launched in August 1993.
 At this time, the new 3-litre 1KZ-TE turbodiesel replaced the 2L-TE and 3L diesels in HiAce Wagons (passenger car registration) in Japan.
 The HiAce received a facelift again during 1997 and once more in 2002.
 In Japanese-market commercial HiAces the 2.8-litre 3L engine was replaced by the larger 5L engine in August 1998, in order to meet stricter emissions standards.
 The 1TR-FE engine was also introduced in September 2003.
 Export models were available with a range of different engines to suit local importers, uses, and tax structures.

 In the Philippines, the HiAce was first sold in August 1990 with a diesel engine.
 The vehicle got revamped in October 1994 before it was launched in 1995.
 It was revamped again in May 1997 for sale as both a business vehicle and as a family vehicle.
-The HiAce was first then comes in two variants; the business-oriented 15-seater and the family van-oriented 13-seater.
+The HiAce was then available in two respective variants; the business-oriented 15-seater and the family van-oriented 13-seater.
 In March 1999, the HiAce 3.0 Grandia and 2.0 GL petrol HiAce variants were launched, as well as the HiAce Commuter, a HiAce meant for business, and the HiAce was facelifted again in that year.
 In September 2000, the top-of-the-line 3.0 inline-4 diesel HiAce Super Grandia was launched.
 All came with a standard 5-speed manual transmission.
 These variants were all sold until June 2005, with the next generation being launched in June of that same year.
 A special edition HiAce Super Grandia J (Japan edition) was also sold together with the RAV4 J and Revo J from August 2002 to June 2003.

 In the UK market, the H100 Hiace was introduced in November 1989 with either a 2.0 1RZ petrol engine developing 74 kW at 5400 rpm and 165 Nm at 2600 rpm or the 2.4L 2L-II diesel developing 57 kW at 3900 rpm and 162 Nm at 2400 rpm.
 A short wheelbase variant called the Hiace Compact was introduced in 1994 as a replacement for the Liteace van.

 A special model intended to be used as an emergency medical vehicle known as the Toyota HiMedic, was launched in May 1992 with sales commencing from June of the same year.
 It used a 4.0-litre V8 engine shared with the Celsior.